Bishoymly/servicebusexplorer/APPLE_SIGNING_SETUP.md

 ### Team ID Issues
 - Verify your Team ID is correct (it's case-sensitive)
 - Make sure you're using the Team ID, not your Apple ID

+### Notarization Issues
+- Ensure `APPLE_ID` matches the email associated with your Developer account
+- Verify the app-specific password is correct (format: `xxxx-xxxx-xxxx-xxxx`)
+- Check that your Developer account has notarization enabled (should be automatic with paid account)
+- Notarization can take 5-15 minutes - check build logs for status

 ## Security Notes